-Mr Guled Yusuf, Partner, Allen & Overy LLP Mr Pierre-Baptiste Chipault, Associate, Allen & Overy LLP Mr Pranay Lekhi, Associate, Allen & Overy LLP THE CLERK OF THE TRIBUNAL: All rise.
+Mr Guled Yusuf, Partner, Allen & Overy LLP Mr Pierre-Baptiste Chipault, Associate, Allen & Overy LLP Mr Pranay Lekhi, Associate, Allen & Overy LLP THE PRESIDENT: Good morning.

-THE PRESIDENT: Please be seated.

-Good morning.
 Today we will continue the hearing in the Request for an Advisory Opinion submitted by the Commission of Small Island States on Climate Change and International Law.
-This morning we will hear oral statements from Chile.
-Portugal and Diibouti.
+This morning we will hear oral statements from Chile, Portugal and Djibouti.